keywordsalad/thisfieldwas.green/site/_drafts/redoing-my-website.md

 * Templating is inexplicably difficult
 * Type inferencing is a real treat until it doesn't work
 * CSS is still like the Family Guy meme
-* I did not find myself fighting functional programming
+* I did not fight functional programming like I expected, I rather found it invaluable

 So there's some weird in that list.
 Let me expand on some more impactful subjects in detail.

 ### Haskell compiles really slow, like _really_ slow

 Hakyll depends on the [pandoc](https://hackage.haskell.org/package/pandoc) library for its document processing.
 It's very large, and for my particular use case provides way more functionality than my website will ever need.
 I'm only leveraging code highlighting, HTML, and Markdown processing but pandoc (which can be thought of as a pan-document processing utility) can process pretty much everything under the sun and transform it all this-way and that-.
-It takes something like 40 minutes to compile clean on my 2019 MacBook.
+It takes something like 40 minutes to compile clean on my 2019 MacBook Pro.

 ### Compiled languages are supposed to be more productive but they don't _feel_ that way